 Oct 162019

-MOSFET Transistors or Metal Oxide-Semiconductor (MOS) are field effect devices that use the electric field to create a conduction channel.
-MOSFET transistors are more important than JFETs because almost all Integrated Circuits (IC) are built with the MOS technology.
+MOSFET transistors, or Metal-Oxide-Semiconductors (MOS), are field-effect devices that use the electric field to create a conduction channel.
+MOSFET transistors are more important than JFETs because almost all integrated circuits (ICs) are built with the MOS technology.

 There are two kinds of MOSFET transistors:

 At the same time, they can be enhancement transistors or depletion transistors.
 In the present days the last ones are not used.
-In these tutorials, we will describe only the enhancement MOS transistor.
+In these tutorials, we will describe only the enhanced MOS transistor.

 NMOS and PMOS Symbols